Changthang Wildlife Sanctuary

-The Changthang Wildlife Sanctuary (or the Changthang Cold Desert Wildlife Sanctuary) is a high-altitude wildlife sanctuary located in the Ladakhi adjunct of the Changthang plateau in the Leh district of the Indian Union Territory of Ladakh.
-It is located 125 km from Leh City, the capital of Ladakh.

-It is among one of the 3 largest wildlife sanctuaries in Ladakh, others being Karakoram Wildlife Sanctuary and Hemis National Park.
+Changthang Wildlife Sanctuary (or the Changthang Cold Desert Wildlife Sanctuary), a high-altitude wildlife sanctuary in the Ladakhi adjunct of the Changthang plateau in Leh district of Indian Union Territory of Ladakh, is one of the 3 largest wildlife sanctuaries in Ladakh, others being Karakoram Wildlife Sanctuary and Hemis National Park.
+It is 125 km east from Leh city, the capital of Ladakh.